Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Introduction

 \emph{Our goal is to develop a distributed learning algorithm for dynamic spectrum access that can effectively adapt for general complex real-world settings, while overcoming the expensive computational requirements due to the large state space and partial observability of the problem.
 We adopt a deep multi-user reinforcement learning approach to achieve this goal.}

-Deep reinforcement learning (DRL) (or deep Q-learning) has attracted much attention in recent years due to its capability to provide a good approximation of the objective value (referred to as Q-value) while dealing with a very large state and action spaces.
-In contrast to Q-learning methods that perform well for small-size models but perform poorly for large-scale models, DRL combines deep neural network with Q-learning, referred to as Deep Q-Network (DQN), for overcoming this issue.
-The DQN is used to map from states to actions in large-scale models so as to maximize the Q-value (for more details on DRL and related work see Sections \ref{ssec:related} and \ref{ssec:Q_DQN}).
-In DeepMind's recently published Nature paper \cite{mnih2015human}, a DRL algorithm has been developed to teach computers how to play Atari games directly from the on-screen pixels, and strong performance has been demonstrated in many tested games.
+Deep reinforcement learning (DRL) (or deep Q-learning) has attracted much attention in recent years due to its capability to provide a good approximation of the objective value (referred to as Q-value) while dealing with very large state and action spaces.
+In contrast to Q-learning methods that perform well for small-size models but perform poorly for large-scale models, DRL combines a deep neural network with Q-learning, referred to as Deep Q-Network (DQN), for overcoming this issue.
+The DQN is used to map from states to actions in large-scale models so as to maximize the Q-value (for more details on DRL and related work see Sections \ref{ssec:related} and \ref{sec:network}).
+In DeepMind's recently published Nature paper \cite{mnih2015human}, a DRL algorithm was developed to teach computers how to play Atari games directly from the on-screen pixels, and strong performance was demonstrated in many tested games.
 In \cite{foerster2016learning2}, the authors developed DRL algorithms for teaching multiple players how to communicate so as to maximize a shared utility.
-Strong performance has been demonstrated for several players in MNIST games and the switch riddle.
+Strong performance was demonstrated for several players in MNIST games and the switch riddle.
 In recent years, there is a growing attention on using DRL methods for other various fields.
-A survey on very recent studies can be found in \cite{li2017deep}.
+Other recent studies can be found in \cite{li2017deep, puzanov2018deep} and references therein.

-Due to the large state space and the partially observed nature of spectral region management among wireless connected devices, we postulate that incorporating DRL methods in the design of DSA algorithms has a great potential for providing effective solutions to real-world complex spectrum access settings, which motivates the research in this paper.
+Due to the large state space and the partially observed nature of spectral management among wireless connected devices, we postulate that incorporating DRL methods in the design of DSA algorithms has a great potential for providing effective solutions to real-world complex spectrum access settings, which motivates the research in this paper.